ralfholly/fortune-stoicism/README.md

-# fortune-stoicism
-Fortune cookies on stoicism
+# Fortune cookies on stoicism